BYLAWS of REDWOOD COMMUNITY RADIO

 Section 2.
 All other amendments to the Bylaws or Articles of Incorporation shall be on the agenda at two consecutive regular Board meetings, and voted on at both meetings, and at subsequent meetings if not resolved by the second meeting.
 They must be approved by a two-thirds vote of the entire Board.

 Section 1.
 In case of dissolution of the corporation, the assets will pay off all indebtedness and all creditors.
 Any remaining assets shall be given to a non-profit organization(s) in southern Humboldt County.
 And no part of the net income or assets of this organization shall inure to the benefit of any private persons.
 Upon the dissolution of the corporation any assets remaining after payment, or provision for payment, of all debts and liabilities of this corporation, shall be distributed to a nonprofit fund, foundation, or corporation which is organized and operated exclusively for charitable and educational purposes meeting the requirements for exemption provided by Section 214 of the Revenue and Taxation Code and which has established its tax exempt status under Section 501(c)(3) of the Internal Revenue Code.
 This determination will be made by the Board at its final meeting.

 Article XII.
 Policy of Non-Discrimination

 Section 1.
 RCR shall be non-profit and nonsectarian.
 There shall be no discrimination in membership, employment or services due to race, color, sex, age, lifestyle, religion, national origin, sexual orientation or physical disability.

 Section 1.
-A Community Advisory Committee for this corporation shall be appointed and maintained in accordance with state law.
-The President shall appoint the committee, subject to the approval of the Board.
+One or more Community Advisory Boards [CABs] shall be appointed and maintained in accordance with the requirements of the Corporation for Public Broadcasting.
+The President shall appoint CAB members, subject to the approval of the Board.